ericaleon/national_credit_health/README.md

 # National Credit Health

 There's no debt about it, credit scores (and how they add up, or don't) can be a tough web to untangle.
 Who's the most credit savvy among us?
 Will your credit score rise as you earn more?
-Here we'll take a look at how much debt we have throughout the country, where we carry our debt, credit score trends, and ask "Should we be giving our scores so much **_credit_**?".
+Here we'll take a look at how much debt we have as a nation, where we carry our debt, credit score trends, and ask "Should we be giving our scores so much **_credit_**?".

 ## Data Resources